MetPX/sarracenia/doc/sr_config.7.rst

 - on_post -- when a data source (or sarra) is about to post a message, permit customized adjustments of the post.

+- on_watch -- when the gathering of **sr_watch** events starts, on_watch plugin is envoked.
+  It could be used to put a file in one of the watch directory and have it published when needed.

 The simplest example of a plugin: A do_nothing.py script for **on_file**::